KNowledgeOnWebScale/solid-calendar-store/README.md

 You can define 3 types of holidays:

-- `constant`: Holidays that are always on the same day (example: New Year) -`shifting`: Holidays that fall on the nth day of a month (example: Mothers Day)
+- `constant`: Holidays that are always on the same day (example: New Year)
+- `shifting`: Holidays that fall on the nth day of a month (example: Mothers Day)
 - `fluid`: Holidays that are not exactly possible to be strictly defined (example: Easter)

 You structure them in a JSON file like this: